-- 1. The location must be outside the appropriate clear zones and should be as close to the right-of-way line as practical.
-Placement on interstate routes should be well outside the minimum clear zone, a minimum of 50 feet, 100 feet preferred, from edge of the travel lane or ramp, whether guardrail is present or not.
-The 50 feet minimum/100 feet preferred lateral placement will help to minimize driver distraction, and reduce the likelihood that vertical structures will become storm debris blown across the roadway. - 2.
-The structure may contain text such as the municipality name, county name or community area name with a short phrase or message.
-For interstate installations the maximum letter height is four feet and a short phrase or message is not allowed. - 3.
-The feature may be placed in the median of urban roadways with curb or curb and gutter where the Design Speed is less than or equal to 45 mph and right-ofway is restricted.
-A minimum offset of six feet from the edge of the inside travel lane is required. - 4.
-The object's highest point must not be greater in elevation than 25 feet above the nearest point of the roadway.
+- a.
+Placement on interstate routes should be well outside the minimum clear zone at 50 feet minimum (100 feet preferred) from the edge of the travel lane or ramp, whether guardrail is present or not.
+The 50 foot minimum/100 foot preferred lateral placement will help to minimize driver distraction, and reduce the likelihood that vertical structures will become storm debris blown across the roadway. - b.
+The maximum letter height allowed is four feet. - c.
+A short phrase or message is not allowed.

-D. Add-On/ Affixed Local ID Marker:
+D. Local ID Marker - Affixed: